Early Graduates as Authors and Broadcasters: Annie M’Killiam and Rhoda Power

 Nonetheless, M’Killiam’s career as a history-writer offers interesting insight into the opportunities for early History graduates.
 She began working with the publisher G. Bell & Sons before finishing her M.A..
 M’Killiam had been introduced to this educational publishing company by Sir James Donaldson, then the principal of St Andrews but also a classical scholar.
 A personal letter from M’Killiam to Donaldson informs us that (despite the negative reviews), her books were selling very well in schools, and she already had orders from the G. Bell and Sons for more books.
 Although M’Killiam’s career was sadly cut short, the graduate of St Andrews was an accomplished author of general histories whose work featured in many schools’ curricula.

-We know more about our second woman author: Rhoda Dolores Power.
-She was born in 1890, grew up in Oxford, and graduated from St Andrews with a degree in History in 1913.
+We know more about our second woman author: Rhoda Dolores Power (1890-1957).
+She grew up in Oxford, and graduated from St Andrews with a degree in History in 1913.
 She had a prolific career in mass education and broadcasting.
-She worked at the BBC, and came to be regarded as the history ‘expert’ of its broadcast lessons from the late 1920s until her death in 1957.
+She worked at the BBC, and came to be regarded as the history ‘expert’ of its broadcast lessons from the late 1920s until her death.

 Rhoda worked alongside her sister, Eileen Power, a renowned economic historian and professor at LSE, in broadcasting and producing historical surveys.
 The majority of her own writing consists of children’s literature inspired by history.
 Her name appears in countless British newspapers’ daily broadcast schedules.
 Her readings include “Boys and Girls of the Ages—Gentry, a Little Welsh Princess” (Dundee Evening Telegraph, 10 October 1927) and “Children of other Days—The Middle Ages: The Villein’s Children” (Leeds Mercury, 10 November 1930).

 Power’s work in mass education led to an MBE in 1950.
-One 1935 article credits her as having “perfected a technique for making history live”.[3]
+One 1935 article credits her as having “perfected a technique for making history live”.3

 The lives of these two female graduates of St Andrews offer us interesting insight into how women made careers of their education in history despite the restrictions of their academic world.
 Perhaps their shared interest in the history of everyday historic lives was shaped by their education at St Andrews, but it is more likely they were writing history for those who would listen and read it: younger, general audiences.
 We can hope their histories led some young women in their audience to follow in their footsteps.